No seriously, this powder laundry soap takes only 5 minutes to make! So easy and so awesome!

 Instructions

-• Place the castile soap slices or chunks in a food processor bowl.
-Pulse the soap on high until the soap resembles large crumbs.
-Add the washing soda to the food processor.
-Place a towel over the top of the food processor lid, and pulse for 1 minute.
+• Add Washing Soda & Pulse – Add 3 cups of washing soda to the food processor.
+Place a towel over the top of the food processor lid and pulse for 1 minute.
 After pulsing, the ingredients should be well combined.
-If you don’t have a food processor use a cheese grater, and then mix the ingredients in a bowl.
+If you don't have a food processor, stir the washing soda with the grated soap in a large bowl.

 Video